GrazHero/Tetris/README.md

 * actual graphics
 * a little area to disply score and the next piece
-* ability to drop the current piece down immediately
+* ability to drop the current piece down immediate
 * high scores that persist after game is closed
 * a title screen
 * music